NCUSCC/ASC22-Yuan/README.md

 ## Conclusion
 Our main contribution is to build GPT2 on Megatron-LM as the baseline, use DeepSpeed engine to add ZeRO optimized memory management, and use General, GPU specific, and ZeRO optimizations, the final training of 1B tokens takes 67.75h.
 If we have extra CPU memory, we can reduce this time to 33.87h.
 <div align=center><img src="https://github-production-user-asset-6210df.s3.amazonaws.com/88324880/238262651-7d0d5955-a0d7-4bc7-bb8a-c93337736e38.png"></div>

+## Acknowledgement
+Thanks a lot to Nanchang University Supercomupter Student Competition Cluster in 2022.All rights reserved @NCUSCC If you have any problems, please contact [**congruiyin@email.ncu.edu.cn**](mailto:congruiyin@email.ncu.edu.cn)